Brahampur, Bounsi

 The local language is Angika.
 The Pin Code is 813104.
-This village consist 70% population of Maithil Brahmins.
+This village consist 70% population of Brahmins.
 There are more than 100 houses and 90% of them are cement and rest are huts.
 The population is nearly 400.

+According to 2011 census, Individuals from the Scheduled Caste community make up around 10.89% of the total population, while those belonging to the Scheduled Tribe community account for about 0.08%.

 This village is surrounded by land and fields with different kinds of trees, which makes the air and environment pure and fresh.
 Brahampur bounded with a few villages: Sirai, Barmania, Rani and Acharaj.